socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

                                  \     20     /
     meter_uint = 0x01000000 * 10

-For an integer range of 0x8e ..
-0x010007bd, this corresponds to -101.449dB ..
-0.001dB, so some value clamping to the interval -100.0dB
-..
-0.0dB appears to be in order.
+For an integer range of `0x8e` .. `0x010007bd`, this corresponds to `-101.449dB` .. `0.001dB`, so some value clamping to the interval `-100.0dB` .. `0.0dB` appears to be in order.

+While it is clear that the integer values do not significantly exceed the dB range from `-100dB` to `0dB`, it *is* clear that it *does*, so care needs to be taken to clamp the values to the applicable interval of numbers.

+Note that the meter feature only works while the ducker is enabled.
+If the ducker is *not* enabled, all meter responses will be all-0x00, so you will receive a `0x00000000` value for meter_uint which means the dB conversion function will compute the logarithm of `0` which will either compute as negative infinity, throw an exception, or similar.

+So the rule to only issue ducker related commands while the ducker is actually enabled definitively applies here.

-### value table for ducker meter ###
+### calculated value table for ducker meter ###

     __dB__  _uint32_t_  _uint32_t_
     -100dB  0x000000a8         168